realworldocaml/book/book/platform/README.md

 Hello World
 ```

-You can also refer to the public name of the executable if its
+You can also refer to the public name of the executable if it's more
-more convenient.
+convenient.

 ```sh dir=examples/correct/hello,skip
 $ dune exec -- hello